 Cleanse Your Jewelry After Spending the Day Outdoors

 Jewelry is more prone to damage in the summer months than any other time of the year.
 This is mainly because of all the moisture and liquid your jewelry is exposed to, such as sweat, moisturizers, sunblock, and pool/seawater.
+If you have a beautiful oval-cut sapphire ring or any other striking piece of jewelry, you certainly would not want it to get damaged due to moisture.

-To keep your jewelry from looking fresh, it is recommended that you clean your jewelry pieces with a polishing fabric at the end of the day.
+To keep your jewelry looking fresh, it is recommended that you clean your jewelry pieces with a polishing fabric at the end of the day.

 Using a diluted soap and water solution to deep clean your jewelry is also another way to ensure none of the creams and sunblock residue is left on your jewelry.